magento/merchdocs/src/magento/about-this-release.md

 ### 2.1

-Magento 2.1.18 was the final 2.1.x release.
-After June 2019, Magento 2.1.x stopped receiving security patches, quality fixes, and documentation updates.
-To maintain your site's performance, security, and PCI compliance, you should upgrade to the latest version of Magento.
+2.1.18 was the final 2.1.x release.
+After June 2019, the 2.1.x release line stopped receiving security patches, quality fixes, and documentation updates.
+To maintain your site's performance, security, and PCI compliance, you should upgrade to the latest version.
 User documentation is no longer updated but remains available in PDF form:

 - {:.ce-only}[Magento Community 2.1 User Guide][5]{:target="_blank"}
 - {:.ee-only}[Magento Enterprise 2.1 User Guide][4]{:target="_blank"}

 ### 2.0

-Magento 2.0.18 was the final 2.0.x release.
-After March 2018, Magento 2.0.x stopped receiving security patches, quality fixes, and documentation updates.
-To maintain your site's performance, security, and PCI compliance, you should upgrade to the latest version of Magento.
+2.0.18 was the final 2.0.x release.
+After March 2018, the 2.0.x release line stopped receiving security patches, quality fixes, and documentation updates.
+To maintain your site's performance, security, and PCI compliance, you should upgrade to the latest version.
 User documentation is no longer updated but remains available in PDF form:

 - {:.ce-only}[Magento Community 2.0 User Guide][9]{:target="_blank"}
 - {:.ee-only}[Magento Enterprise 2.0 User Guide][10]{:target="_blank"}